Hire Purchase (HP) is a way of financing a vehicle over a fixed

 the hire purchase agreement.

-In typical hire purchase arrangements the fleet operator is hire purchasing the vehicle,
+In typical hire purchase arrangements the buyer is hire-purchasing the vehicle,

 i.e. hiring it for a period of time with a view to purchasing it once an agreed number

-of payments or an agreed amount has been paid to the finance company, principally
+of payments or an agreed amount has been paid to the finance company

 of contract hire or leasing for vehicles with higher levels of CO2 emissions.